 Fitting

-If possible, professional fitting is highly recommended and is usually around $100 or less - or sometimes it is free if you are buying clubs at a golf retail store like PGA Superstore.
+If possible, professional fitting is highly recommended and is usually around $100 or less.
 Most of the large golf brands websites (such as Callaway, Ping, and TaylorMade) have club selector tools / have on-line fitting guides, some of which also that take into account size, swing speed, handicap etc. and you can order directly from them.

 Junior Transition Irons